enginkarakurt/microbot-launcher-unix/README.md

 For Windows and macOS, see [here](https://github.com/runelite/runelite/wiki/Using-Jagex-Accounts).

-For Linux using the third-party:
+For Linux using the third-party Bolt Launcher:

 1. Install [Bolt Launcher](https://flathub.org/apps/com.adamcake.Bolt) from Flathub.
 More information about Bolt can also be found on it's [Git Repository](https://github.com/adamcake/Bolt?tab=readme-ov-file#table-of-contents).